saeed2402/iot-simulated-crane-java/README.md

 products:
 - azure
 - azure-iot-hub
-description: "A set of easy-to-understand, continuously-tested samples for connecting to Azure IoT Hub via Azure/azure-iot-sdk-java"
+description: "A set of easy-to-understand, continuously-tested samples for connecting to Azure IoT Hub via Azure/azure-iot-sdk-java.
+Quickstarts/simulated-device-2 folder is where the code for simulated crane reside."
 ---

 # Azure IoT Samples for Java